YusufHegazy/FBMagicPost/README.md

 - fb-sdk

 ## Usage:
-just edit the variable at the top of the script
+just edit the variables at the top of the script